gitpizzanow/ikhCl/EXAM_REVISION.md

 ### 2. External Tables

 **External** = Hive only remembers the structure, data stays safe elsewhere

+**What does "remembers the structure" mean?**
+- Hive stores the table definition (column names, data types) in its metastore (a special database)
+- Example: "The students table has 3 columns: id (INT), name (STRING), age (INT)"
+- Hive also remembers: "The data files are located at /user/tarik/my_data/students/"

+**Why does Hive remember this?**
+- So when you run `SELECT * FROM students`, Hive knows:
+  1. Where to find the data files (/user/tarik/my_data/students/)
+  2. How to read them (what columns exist and their types)
+  3. How to organize the results (show id, name, age columns)

+**The key point:** Hive remembers the STRUCTURE (table definition), but the actual DATA lives in your specified location on HDFS

 ```sql
 -- Real example: Creating external table pointing to existing data